rebeccanayala/rebeccanayala/README.md

 # Hello! <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="25px">

-Graduated in Advertising, with a postgraduate degree in Digital Marketing, currently pursuing a degree in Analysis and Systems Development while exploring Full Stack Java development.
-Today, I work in the IT field.
+Graduated in Advertising with a postgraduate degree in Digital Marketing, currently pursuing a degree in Analysis and Systems Development while studying Full Stack Java development.
+Currently, I work in the technology field, focusing on software implementation.

-Always seeking continuous learning, open to collaborations and always available for discussions on coding, projects and more.
+I am always seeking continuous learning, open to collaborations, and readily available for discussions about programming, projects, and much more.

 Let's create something amazing together! 🚀